February 2020 Options Now Available For Toll Brothers (TOL)

 Investors in Toll Brothers Inc. (Symbol: TOL) saw new options begin trading today, for the February 2020 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the TOL options chain for the new February 2020 contracts and identified one put and one call contract of particular interest.

-The put contract at the $38.00 strike price has a current bid of 80 cents.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $38.00, but will also collect the premium, putting the cost basis of the shares at $37.20 (before broker commissions).
-To an investor already interested in purchasing shares of TOL, that could represent an attractive alternative to paying $39.56/share today.
+The put contract at the $39.50 strike price has a current bid of $1.05.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $39.50, but will also collect the premium, putting the cost basis of the shares at $38.45 (before broker commissions).
+To an investor already interested in purchasing shares of TOL, that could represent an attractive alternative to paying $39.72/share today.

 Top YieldBoost Calls of the S&P 500 »